RU-CS440-SUMMER2018/assignment1/README.md

 ### Python-C++ Inter-Process Communication

-To impletment our program in python and passing the data to and back from c++ to python, we:
+To implement our program in python and passing the data to and back from c++ to python, we:

 1. Create a pipe in c++
 2. Run the python script, `$PRACSYS_PATH/python/cpp-io.py`, as a child process, passing inputs as arguments